jamigibbs/slack-planning-poker/README.md

 ## Usage

 1. In any Slack channel where the app is invited, type `/poker [issue]` to start a session
-   - You can use a GitHub link, description, or any other text to describe the issue you're estimating.
-2. Team members click the voting buttons to submit their estimates
+2. Team members click the voting buttons (1, 2, 3, 5, 8) to cast their estimates
-   - Each user can only vote once, but can change their vote
-   - Users receive contextual feedback: "Your vote has been recorded" or "Your vote has been updated"
-   - Emoji reactions will appear on the message to indicate that a vote has been cast or updated
-3. When ready, type `/poker-reveal` to show all votes with usernames
+3. Type `/poker-reveal` to show all votes and see the results

+**Supported conversation types:**
+- Public channels
+- Private channels
+- Group DMs
+- Multi-party DMs

+**Note**: For DM usage, make sure to add the bot to the conversation first (e.g., `/invite @PlanningPoker`) so it can provide voting progress feedback through emoji reactions.

 ## Development Setup